faucetsdn/faucet/docs/docker.rst

       -p 9303:9303 \
       faucet/gauge

 Port 6654 is used for OpenFlow, port 9303 is used for Prometheus - port 9303 may be omitted if you do not need Prometheus.

 Dockerfile
 ----------

-All that is needed to run faucet.

-It can be built as following:
+If building Faucet yourself, you first need to build the base images from this
+repo:

 .. code:: console

+  cd docker/base
+  docker build -t faucet/faucet-base .
+  cd ../python
+  docker build -t faucet/faucet-python3 .
+  cd ../..
   docker build -t faucet/faucet .

 It can be run as following: